fleekxyz/new-docs/docs/Projects/index.md

 ### Deleting a project

-To remove a project, please navigate to the project dashboard and select the settings icon.
-You will be asked to confirm the removal of all associated resources within the project.
-Ensure you check the box to the right to acknowledge this action before proceeding for:
+To remove a project, navigate to the project dashboard and click the 'Settings' icon.
+All of the data inside the project will be removed from the platform, including:

-- All the sites
+- All of the sites
-- All the domains linked to the sites
+- All of the domains linked to the sites
-- All the IPNS keys linked to the sites
+- All of the IPNS keys linked to the sites
-- All the Private Gateways
+- All of the private gateways
-- All the domains linked to the Private Gateways
+- All of the domains linked to the private gateways
-- All the files stored
+- All of the files stored

 ![](../images/delete-project.png)